Iron Fist season 2: Writing

-The season begins after the events of The Defenders, and sees Rand fulfill his promise to protect New York following the supposed death of Matt Murdock at the end of that miniseries.
+The season begins after the events of The Defenders, and sees Rand fulfill his promise to protect New York following the supposed death of Matt Murdock / Daredevil at the end of that miniseries.
 For the season, Metzner also wanted to explore more of the mythology of K'un-Lun than was shown in the first season by spending more time there.
 Each episode is named after the issue title of various comics Danny Rand has appeared in, after the first season named each episode after Shaolin kung fu sequences.

 When asked how the season would be influenced by the criticisms of the first, Metzner said that Marvel had allowed him to tell his own story rather than follow on from the first season and so he just approached the project as a fan of the comics and characters.
 He described the second season as an "evolution" of the first.
 Jones felt that Rand would be more relatable for the audience in the second season after moving in with his girlfriend and spending less time around Rand Enterprises.
 Metzner described this approach as "holistic", wanting the series to feel like being on the streets of New York.
 There were also discussions about including Moon Knight, who Metzner admitted to being a big fan of.